JezuzStardust/blender-svg-parser/README.md

 * The imported image will have the correct size (e.g. a 2cm-by-2cm SVG image will produce a 2cm-by-2cm "image" in Blender)
 * Handles smooth quadratic and cubic Bézier curves according the specification.
 Specifically, a smooth cubic curve (S or s) should only be smooth in case the previous curve is either smooth (S or s) or a cubic Bézier (C or c).
 * Changed so that the default is 96 dpi, but I am planning to make this into a separate setting.
+* Handles percentages in color specified as rgb.

 ## References
 Below is a list of references and what I have used them for.